Wish You Were Here (Pink Floyd song): Other versions by Pink Floyd

 "Wish You Were Here" appeared as the fifth track on A Collection of Great Dance Songs in 1981 (with the radio intro following the end of a heavily edited "Shine On You Crazy Diamond") and as the 23rd track on the Echoes compilation in 2001 (with the radio intro following "Arnold Layne", and at the end crossfading with "Jugband Blues").

 A live recording included on the 1995 live album Pulse was issued as a single/EP.
 Its intro replicates the sound of the original, semi-ambient intro.
 The cover of the EP features a man and a woman whose faces are distorted by fish bowls, referring to the line "We're just two lost souls swimming in a fish bowl, year after year".

 The Experience edition of Wish You Were Here from the 2011 Why Pink Floyd...? re-release campaign includes a version of "Wish You Were Here" featuring Stéphane Grappelli on violin much more prominently.
 The recording of Grappelli, which Mason had thought he might have recorded over in subsequent sessions for "Wish You Were Here", was uncovered in the EMI vaults during re-mastering work for the Why Pink Floyd...? campaign.
 Mason discussed the alternative version on the BBC Radio 4 Front Row programme, and revealed that Yehudi Menuhin, who was recording with Grappelli in Abbey Road's Studio Two, was also invited to play on "Wish You Were Here" but declined, as he was not as comfortable as Grappelli at improvising.

+The 2025 Wish You Were Here 50 box set, released to commemorate the 50th anniversary of the Wish You Were Here album's release, includes a previously unreleased pedal steel instrumental mix of "Wish You Were Here".